Do you have a business idea that looks like a winner so far?

 It would be heart-breaking to have a studio full of products that would be so much more popular if only you had made a few changes in the design.

 Similarly, be careful about ordering too much raw material until you've introduced your product to your target market.
-You might discover that using a slightly different type of raw material - softer felt on your handmade stuffed animals, gold-filled wire instead of silver on your jewelry - may make all the difference in your product's appeal to customers.
+You might discover that using a slightly different type of raw material - softer felt on your handmade stuffed animals, gold-filled wire instead of silver on your jewelry - may make all the difference in your product's appeal to customers of profitability.

 Order as much as you think you need to meet your initial requirements.
 Consider how easy it is to get your raw material quickly.
 If you can reliably buy it from the shop down the street, you don't need to worry much.
 If your only source of raw materials is an overseas supplier, you'll need to be more careful about running out.
 Ultimately, though, be careful about stocking up too much on raw materials until you've got the final design down.